Shafiq-Kyazze/Netflix-Data-Flow-and-Rest-API-/README.md

 The Swagger UI can be accessed through following the steps as shown on the Swagger website [here](https://swagger.io/docs/swagger-inspector/how-to-use-swagger-inspector/)

 ## **Docker file**
-- [ ] The docker image of the RESTful API can be pulled from this link  [docker image link](docker%20pull%20shafiqkyazze/netflix-api:latest)
+- [ ] The docker image of the RESTful API can be pulled from docker hub by using the following command below:
+>     docker pull shafiqkyazze/netflix-api:latest

 ## **Note**
 - [ ] Access tokens are valid for 30 minutes only